Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Lorenz-gauge field equations and their retarded solution for a circular orbit

 where $G$ is the Einstein tensor, a functional of the full spacetime metric $g$, and $T$ is the stress-energy tensor.
 Let us define the trace of the metric perturbation by $\text{Tr}(h)=\mathring{g}^{\mu\nu}h_{\mu\nu}$.
 We shall find that the field equations for the metric perturbation take a simpler form when expressed in terms of the trace-reversed metric perturbation, $\bar{h}_{\mu\nu}$, defined by

 so named because $\text{Tr}(\bar{h})=-\text{Tr}(h)$.

-As discussed in the introduction, when we approach a second-order-in-the-mass-ratio calculation we will want to work in the Lorenz gauge.
+As discussed in the Introduction, when we approach a second-order-in-the-mass-ratio calculation we will want to work in the Lorenz gauge.
 Consequently, to develop the necessary techniques we will work in the Lorenz-gauge with the first-order-in-the-mass-ratio calculation we present in this work.
-The Lorenz-gauge condition is defined by
+The Lorenz gauge condition is defined by

 where the covariant derivative is taken with respect to the background metric.
-By expanding the Einstein tensor in powers of the mass-ratio and only retaining terms linear in $\mu$ we arrive at the (Lorenz-gauge) linearized Einstein equation given by
+By expanding the Einstein tensor in powers of the mass ratio and only retaining terms linear in $\mu$ we arrive at the (Lorenz-gauge) linearized Einstein equation given by

 where $\mathring{\square} = \mathring{\nabla}_\mu\mathring{\nabla}^\mu$ and $\mathring{R}$ is the Riemann tensor of the background spacetime.
 In this work we shall take the metric perturbation to be sourced by a point particle of mass $\mu$.
 The corresponding energy-momentum tensor is given by